cornets28/webdriverio-test/README.md

 36. on the `General` tab, scrol down
 37. click on the `advanced` tab and look for `Use custom workspace`
 38. select it.
-39. go to your applicatio, search for your .`bin` folder and the the directory. ex: `/Users/sc/Desktop/webdriverio-test/node_modules/.bin`
+39. go to your application, search for your `.bin` folder and the the directory. ex: `/Users/sc/Desktop/webdriverio-test/node_modules/.bin`
 40. paste that directory into the directory text field.
 41. provide it with a name and click on `Apply`
 42. select on `This project is parameterized` and select `String parameter`